Mamurooyiboluawhore/alx-system_engineering-devops/0x10-https_ssl/README.md

-configures a main domain so that the suub domains will point to it
+configures a main domain so that the sub domains will point to it